DeMario Douglas: Professional career

 Douglas was selected by the New England Patriots in the sixth round, 210th overall, of the 2023 NFL draft.
 As a rookie, he appeared in 14 games and started seven.
 He finished with 49 receptions for 561 yards.

 In Week 6 of the 2024 season against the Houston Texans, Douglas had six receptions for 92 yards and scored his first career touchdown in the 21–41 loss.
 He finished the season with 66 receptions for 621 yards and three touchdowns.

-In Week 9 of the 2025 season against the Atlanta Falcons, Douglas set a career-high of 100 receiving yards on 4 receptions with 1 touchdown in the 24–23 win.
+In Week 9 of the 2025 season against the Atlanta Falcons, Douglas set a career-high of 100 receiving yards on four receptions with one touchdown in the 24–23 win.
+He finished the season with 31 receptions for 447 yards and three touchdowns.
+He had a receiving touchdown in the Patriots' 28–16 win over the Texans in the Divisional Round.
+He had five receptions for 54 yards in Super Bowl LX, a 29–13 loss to the Seahawks.